falabrasil/ufpalign/README.en.md

 ## Citation

-If you use any of the resources provided on this repository, please cite us as the following:
+If you use any of the resources provided on this repository, you can cite us as the following:

 ### [EURASIP 2022](https://asp-eurasipjournals.springeropen.com/articles/10.1186/s13634-022-00844-9)